AntociM/budgy/README.md

 ## Fixed Bugs

 During the development process, a series of errors pop up.

 The user's ability to add negative values in the Amount form field showed a lack of defensive design.
 This bug was solved by using `min` and `oninput` attributes for `input`.

 Another error in the same form field was that only whole numbers could be added.
 This was solved by setting `step` input attribute's value to 0.01.
 Numeric values with two decimal places are allowed.

+During testing, a functional error emerged when calculating current week expenses.
+The week number of the year was inaccurate, and expenses were registered from Wednesday until next Tuesday.

+This bug was fixed in currentWeeklyBalance function by using `DataTime` data structure from Luxon library.
+Properties `weekNumber` and `weekYear` were used to ensure the correct validation of user input in the week of the corresponding year.

 ## Known issues